paritay/ScaleAI-Takehome-ProtoType/README.md

 Copy the token and paste it into each Zapier Webhook step that calls a model (classification, part/type detection, severity analysis).
 In each step, set the Authorization header to: `Bearer <your_token_here>`

+Note: This Zapier workflow is shareable with collaborators via a Team plan.
+No additional paid account is required to view or test the prototype.
+See your email for access.

 ---

 ### 2️⃣ Access the Reviewer Email Inbox